lucasLB7/anitasMagicalKitchen/README.md

 #The elements:

-For this website I used the

-I feel like my code is a mumbo jumbo of divs, spans etc.. way to messy.
-Kindly bear in mind I used this opportunity to try new things.
+I feel like my code is a mumbo jumbo of divs, spans etc.. __way to messy__.

-I was unable to create the customers section for this project..:/
+I was unable to create a carousel within the navbar...

 first section contains a set of rows and collums for the hover: images. i had a problem there with padding i __could not explain__.. meh :p